UnicornJin/BT4222LLM4Rec/README.md

 This step may produce `50GB` of intermediate data on disk, mainly the checkpoints in the middle of training.

-You can find all the saved checkpoints from `checkpoints\self-running\pretrain`
+You can find all the saved checkpoints from `checkpoints\pretrain`

 Find a best model with smalled loss from the pretrain checkpoints, rename it to `xxxxxx_best.xxx`, as how the checkpoints are provided.